Best Ergonomic Tools – Top 7 Picks for All-Day Comfort

 Logitech MX Vertical Wireless Mouse

-Reduces muscular activity with a 57-degree vertical angle.
+Reduces wrist pressure and muscle strain with a 57-degree angle.

 Amazon.com